 3.2 No distribution of Club assets in cash or in kind is permitted to members or third parties.

 3.3 The property and funds of the Club will not be used for the direct or indirect benefit of Members other than as reasonably allowed by the rules

-4.1 There shall be not more than five Trustees of the Club and not less than two, who will act with a majority decision
+4.1 There shall be not more than four Trustees of the Club and not less than two, who will act with a majority decision.

-4.2 The Trustees will be appointed from time to time as necessary by the Club in General Meeting and hold office during his/her life, or until he /she shall resign by notice given in writing to the Committee or until a resolution removing him/her from office be passed at a General Meeting of the Club by a two thirds majority of the members present and entitled to vote.
+4.2 The Trustees will be appointed from time to time as necessary by the Club in General Meeting and hold office during his or her life, or until he or she shall resign by notice given in writing to the Committee.

-4.4 On the death, resignation or removal from office of a Trustee, the General Committee shall take steps to procure the appointment by the Club in General Meeting of a new Trustee in his/her place; and shall as soon as possible thereafter take all lawful and practicable steps to procure the vesting of all Club property into the names of the Trustees as substituted after the said appointment.
+4.4 On death or resignation of a Trustee, the Committee shall take steps to secure the appointment of replacement Trustee for ratification by a Club AGM or SGM, as soon as possible.
+Thereafter take all lawful and practical steps to transfer all Club property into the names of all the appointed Trustees.